jentery/dh150/index.md

 ## Images in Fiction

-This module focuses on the use of frames, windows, motion, and menus in fiction.
+This module focuses on the use of frames, windows, cartooning, and subjective shots in fiction.

 ### M 13 February